Lolo Chai, a legendary village on the Dong Van plateau

 Meaning "Coffee in the Far North", it takes its name from its location at the foot of the Lung Cu flag tower.
 The peak with the national flag attracts young people who wish to touch the emblematic point of the S-shaped silhouette.

 This friendly café has been frequented since 2015 by many hikers in Ha Giang.
 Maintained by the Diu family, it was created with the support of a Japanese man in love with Vietnam.
 After the stone fence, we welcome you to enjoy a typical Vietnamese coffee on the terrace of a traditional house.
 Around a few tablets, you can sip a good coffee and share beautiful moments with the warm Diu family.
 Lolo life in the karst plateau was based on a culture of rice and one of corn.
-Living conditions have taken steps forward in recent years with the visit of travellers in search of authenticity.
+Living conditions have taken steps forward in recent years with the visit of travellers in search of authentic experiences.